-A study of the effect on price discounts and bonus packs on online impulse buying speaks of the impact on users.
+A study of the effect of price discounts and bonus packs on online impulse buying speaks of the impact on users.
 Percentage discounts make the best detours for items bought for pleasure, while combos and bonus packs work best for utilitarian items.

 Time-bound discount offers on items with elastic prices can show your intent that you value your customers.
-And to a customer that is a great feeling.
+And to a customer, that is a great feeling.

-7. Brand Familiarity is not a myth
+11. Brand Familiarity is not a Myth

-Google Trusted Store badge is one heck of a tag that ensures certainty, reliability and trust factor through visual representations.
+Google Trusted Store badge is one heck of a tag that ensures certainty, reliability, and trust factor through visual representations.